 When we talked to Joseph Michael, he mentioned going “four deep” with your online course idea.
 This means you should really narrow down your niche and hone in on a very specific pain point.

 To stick with our dog training example, going four deep might look a little something like this:

-It can be tricky going four deep, so let's look at another example.
-Now let's pretend you want to teach people how to create a blog.
-Here's how I'd go four deep:
+Let’s look at another example.
+Now let’s pretend you want to teach people how to create a blog.
+Here’s how we’d go four deep.
+How to create:

-- How to create a profitable fashion blog with WordPress.
-Now we're talking!
+A profitable fashion blog with WordPress.
+Now we’re talking.
 This is specific and narrow and accomplishes a very specific goal.